Home/NFL

 Among the few it has, Johnston’s absence is of most concern, considering how much chemistry he has developed with Herbert and how valuable he is for stretching the field vertically.
 The Chargers’ offense has built its identity on its pass game, and losing a talent like Johnston necessitates Harbaugh and offensive coordinator Greg Roman to adjust once more.

 The Chargers have seen a significant decrease in production over the last three games.
-Their season average is of 19.6 but during the last three matchups, it fell to 17.
-Yardage has been about the same, Los Angeles is averaging 350 total yards per contest of late, against 352.2 for the season.
+Their season average is 19.6, but during the last three matchups, it fell to 17.
+Yardage has been about the same; Los Angeles is averaging 350 total yards per contest of late, against 352.2 for the season.
+They have also observed a dip in their passing production, which fell to 212.3 from 234.5 per game, over the last three games.
+However, there has been some hope for the team, as their rushing attack has witnessed a rise from 116.8 yards per game to 137.

 ADVERTISEMENT

 Even so, if the Chargers are to sidestep a second consecutive defeat, Herbert will have to establish a rhythm early and trust his depth, particularly if Johnston is out.
-Guys like Tre’ Harris, Palmer, and Allen will all have to elevate, as the reconfigured offensive line needs to provide Herbert with time to work.
+Players like Tre’ Harris, Palmer, and Allen will all have to elevate, as the reconfigured offensive line needs to provide Herbert with time to work.
 With the divisional race in the AFC West intensifying, each game matters, and this one might set the early course for the Chargers’ season.

-If Johnston is ultimately unable to go, Los Angeles’ offense will again be pushed under duress and fans will have to wait for their young star to regain full strength.
+If Johnston is ultimately unable to go, Los Angeles’ offense will again be pushed under duress, and fans will have to wait for their young star to regain full strength.

 ADVERTISEMENT